 - Spinach: This is the last ingredient you’ll put in the soup, adding a nice flavor, texture and of course, lots of nutrition!
 You can use any leafy greens you like.
 Kale is another great option (but takes longer to cook).
 You can also add frozen leafy greens at the end (cook until heated through).

 This soup is incredibly easy to make and comes together quite quickly.
-Read the detailed directions below or watch the short video in the recipe card to learn how to make vegan minestrone!
+Read the detailed directions below to learn how to make vegan minestrone!

 Step 1: Prep Vegetables and Other Ingredients